Lloyd C. Stark: Family life

 Lloyd Stark was part of a family rather prominent in Missouri and was active with his brother Paul in the then family-owned business Stark Brothers' Nursery (the oldest nursery in America and at one time the largest in the world).
-The nursery claims to have popularized the Golden Delicious apple.
+The nursery had popularized the Golden Delicious apple.

 Stark married Margaret Pearson Stickney of Baltimore in 1908.
 Together they had sons Lloyd Stickney and John Wingate Stark.
 Margaret died in 1930.
 Stark then married Katherine Lemoine Perkins in 1931.
 They had two daughters, Mary Murray Spottswood and Katherine Lemoine Stark.

 Stark's cousin, Charles Stark Draper, was a prominent inventor.
 The uncle of Lloyd Stark and Charles Stark Draper, state representative, James O. Stark was a prominent supporter and adviser of presidential contender and Speaker of the House, Champ Clark (despite this connection, Clark's son Bennett, Missouri's other Senator, crucially supported Truman in 1940) - and the husband of the niece of Republican anti-slavery activist Elihu Washburne.

 Stark's home at Louisiana from 1915 to 1940 was listed on the National Register of Historic Places in 1987 as the Gov. Lloyd Crow Stark House and Carriage House.